Postcard: Yellowstone National Park 11/17/2020

 - As I mentioned above, I believe a travel memoir is similar to the novel in that it can include other genres and remain a memoir

 - Food is such an important part of travel; is it inappropriate to give a one- or two-page review of a restaurant?

-Maybe my reviews don't fit right.
-Perhaps those sections in Backseat Cities dangle like third limbs.
-So be it.
-But I think the memoir - both in theory and in practice - can contain reviews, even an attraction's schedule, excerpts from brochures and other service writing, etc. The book can still work, and belongs with other travel memoirs.
+Maybe my reviews in Backseat Cities dangle like third limbs.
+But the memoir - both in theory and in practice - can contain reviews, even an attraction's schedule, excerpts from brochures and other service writing, etc. The book can still work, and belongs with other travel memoirs.

 Mirzapur Season 2 10/22/2020